uxbyjoao/focus-box/README.md

 #### Installation

 Still in VSCode's Arduino extension settings, find "Arduino: Additional Urls".
 Click on "Edit in settings.json".
-Edit the "arduino.additionalUrls" property.
+Edit the `arduino.additionalUrls` property.
 The extension expects a string with URLs separated by a comma (,).
 Add the following URL to the string:

 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json